New Precautions to Keep Everyone Safe!

-Hand sanitizers will be positioned throughout the clinic, please use upon entering and leaving the clinic.
+Hand sanitizers will be positioned throughout the office, please use upon entering and leaving the clinic.

-Installed sneeze guards or droplet barriers at all reception areas.
+Installed plexiglass sneeze guards or droplet barriers at all reception areas.

 Require hand washing and hand sanitizing before all appointments by our team.

-Introduce an oral pre rinse by all patients to reduce exposure to germs.
+Introduce an oral pre rinse to all patients to reduce exposure to germs.

-Record temperature and again ask and record COVID specific screening questions of every patient and staff member upon entering the office.
+Record temperature and ask/record COVID specific screening questions of every patient and staff member upon entering the office.